hexpm/hex/README.md

 Integration tests run against the API server [hexpm](https://github.com/hexpm/hexpm).
 It needs to be cloned into `../hexpm` or `HEXWEB_PATH` needs to be set and point its location. hexpm also requires postgresql with username `postgres` and password `postgres`.

-Run integration tests with `mix test --include integration`.
+Exclude integration tests with `mix test --exclude integration`.

 ## License